stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Setting the tfvars for a Context

 Each context has one `.tfvars` file for each unit.
-This `.tfvars` file is automatically loaded when you run a task that unit the with the context.
+This `.tfvars` file is automatically loaded when you run a task with that context for the unit.

 To enable you to have variables for a unit that apply for every context, the directory `tf/contexts/all/` also contains one `.tfvars` file for each unit.
 The `.tfvars` file for a unit in the `tf/contexts/all/` directory is always used, along with the `.tfvars` for the current context.

 ### Using Extra Instances